 Following three years of construction, the Manor Expressway (290 Toll) opened to traffic on May 17th following a Grand Opening Celebration and Ribbon-cutting event.
 Watch the video highlights here.

-The Manor Expressway project triples the previous capacity of US 290 East between US 183 and SH 130.
+The Manor Expressway project tripled the previous capacity of US 290 East between US 183 and SH 130.
 It is a 6.2-mile limited-access road, including three tolled lanes in each direction and three non-tolled frontage lanes in each direction, plus a 10-foot-wide, 6-mile shared use path for pedestrians and bicycle travel and recreation.

 The existing US 290 East was reconstructed with a wider footprint and remains non-tolled.
 The new Manor Expressway was constructed in the expanded median of US 290.
 Drivers who prefer not to use the Manor Expressway have the option of using the non-tolled frontage roads.The Manor Expressway links up with other important roadways in the region, including US 183 and the SH 130 toll road.